LucasDelfino92/morrowindsharp/modlist.md

   - This mod is incorrectly packaged.
 Set the proper **Data** directory in MO2.
   - Hide/disable **Old_dwemer_books.esp**.
 - [**One of a Kind - Daedric Weapons Armor and Shields**](https://www.nexusmods.com/morrowind/mods/44923) by mort: edits leveled lists and static spawns to ensure only one copy of each daedric weapon, armor, and shield exists in game.
 Optionally edits a few quests and NPCs to give ebony instead of daedric rewards.
+- [**Passing Time While Reading - MWSE Lua version**](https://www.nexusmods.com/morrowind/mods/48059) by abot: in-game time will pass according to the actual time spent reading in-game.
+In other words, if it takes you five minutes to read a book, five in-game minutes will pass once you close the book interface.
 - [**Plain Paper Fix**](https://www.nexusmods.com/morrowind/mods/47735) by abot: allows you to pick up a blank sheet of paper without having to read it first.
 - [**Poison Crafting**](https://www.nexusmods.com/morrowind/mods/45729) by Greatness7: grants the ability to use potions offensively, as poisons applied to your weapons.
 Supports all potions, including those added by other mods or crafted by the player.
 Additionally includes new HUD elements and various other improvements to the alchemy system as a whole.
 - [**Projectile Enchant Capacity**](https://www.nexusmods.com/morrowind/mods/46685) by pianobadger: creates balanced enchant values for all projectiles in Morrowind to better make use of the Morrowind Code Patch "Arrow enchanting" option.